petrLorenc/context-aware-ood-dataset/README.md

 # Context-Aware OOD dataset
 This repository will be used for code and data used in a paper *Context-Aware Out-of-Domain Detection in Conversational Domain* (all code and data will be uploaded after acceptance/rejection of paper).
-All data contain 49 dialogue points covering 12 topics.
+Whole dataset contains 49 dialogue points covering 12 topics.

 Data format: